 What is garlic?

 Garlic is a common name for Allium Sativum.
 It is a plant in the form of a bulb of the genus allium.
-In fact, next to the onion, it is the most widely consumed allium and it looks like this:
+In fact, next to the onion, the garlic plant is the most widely consumed allium and it looks like this:

 The humble looking garlic is used mostly as a flavouring condiment rather than as a bulk vegetable (with the exception of Garlic Matters readers who do enjoy cooking with garlic in bulk as much as with just a hint of it) due to its intense, pungent flavour which mellows and sweetens with cooking.
 The closest relatives of garlic include shallot, onion, chive, leek & rakkyo.